 Jamie Desjarlais, Stacey Marcoux, Wendy Smook-Bataluk, Anna Wilgosh

 Human Resource Coordinator – Margaret Driedger

 Secretaries – Eileen Engbrecht, Christie Trim, Sally Usher

 HSD Student Services is comprised of a team of educational professionals committed to supporting students and schools in improving educational outcomes.
 Services are provided by social workers, occupational therapists, physiotherapists, educational psychologists, and speech language pathologists.

 View Continuum of Services Framework (PDF)

-Social Workers assist students by providing counselling during crisis situations and other issues such as grief, death, family issues, anxiety management, and other matters affecting school performance.
-The SSW coordinates services between the school division and other agencies such as Children’s Special Services and Child and Family Services.
+School Social Workers (SSW) assist students by providing counselling during crisis situations and other issues such as grief, death, family issues, anxiety management, and other matters affecting school performance.
+The SSW coordinates services between the school division and other agencies such as Children’s Special Services and Child-Family Services.
 The SSW organizes intake meetings for students in foster care.
-They also act as a liaison between parents and school, as well as providing mediation for disputes between home and school.
+They act as a liaison between parents and school, as well as providing mediation for disputes between home and school.
 The specialist also takes a lead role in promoting Aboriginal Awareness in schools.